jsh1/glint/mg/README.md

 - Each object may have multiple states, and authored transitions between those states.

-- Renders to CGContext, or translates dynamically to a CALayer/UIView hierarchy.
-Support multiple viewers of the same graph.
+- Renders either by translating the Mg graph to a CALayer/UIView hierarchy, or by drawing into a CGContext.

+Both modes are fully supported and interchangeable.
+Subgraphs can opt in and out of the CG-rasterized mode at any time, e.g. to take advantage of the different performance trade-offs.

 - Will attempt to integrate spring-dynamics simulation, trying to unify dynamics and declarative animations.